mars/create-react-app-buildpack/README.md

 ### Add-on config vars

-🤐 *Be careful not to export secrets.
-These values may be accessed by anyone who can see the React app.*
+🚫🤐 ***Be careful not to export secrets.** These values may be accessed by anyone who can see the React app.*

-Use a custom [`.profile.d` script](https://devcenter.heroku.com/articles/buildpack-api#profile-d-scripts) to make variables visible to the React app by prefixing them with `REACT_APP_`.
+Use a custom [`.profile.d` script](https://devcenter.heroku.com/articles/buildpack-api#profile-d-scripts) to make variables set by other components available to the React app by prefixing them with `REACT_APP_`.

 1. create `.profile.d/000-react-app-exports.sh`
 1. make it executable `chmod +x .profile.d/000-react-app-exports.sh`